-Double click on the text effect in the timeline to open the Text Editing panel and type in your message.
+Double-click on the text effect in the timeline to open the Text Editing panel and type in your message.
 You can then modify the properties (font, spacing, size, style, alignment, color, and more) of the title effect.

 Click on the Font drop-down menu to change the style of your text.
 You can also download a font from the internet, install it on your OS, and then use it in Filmora.

-Note: If you download a font from the internet you will have to restart Filmora for Mac before that font becomes available in the software's font library.
+Note: If you download a font from the Internet, you will have to restart Filmora for Mac before that font becomes available in the software's font library.

-To apply preset styles to text
+Apply preset styles to text

-To change the position of text in the Preview Window
+To change the position of text in the Preview Window.

-To adjust the duration of text effects
+Adjust the duration of text effects

-If you want to change the default duration of all title effects in Filmora go to the Wondershare Filmora menu, click on Preferences, and then enter the new default duration beside Effect Duration.
+If you want to change the default duration of all title effects in Filmora, go to the Wondershare Filmora menu, click on “Preferences”, and then enter the new default duration beside Effect Duration.

-To Apply or Change Text Animations
+Apply or Change Text Animations

 Advanced Title Editing

-Click on the Advanced button in the lower right corner of the Text Editing panel to access the Title Inspector window.
+Click on the “Advanced” button in the lower right corner of the Text Editing panel to access the “Title Inspector” window.

 Besides enabling you to add shadows or borders to the text you insert, the Title Inspector also lets you add new text boxes by clicking on the Add Textbox icon.
 In addition, you can add shapes like bubbles and arrows by clicking on the Add Shape icon or insert an image by clicking on the Add Image icon.
-Each new element you add will be displayed on the timeline below the preview window in Title Inspector window.
+Each new element you add will be displayed on the timeline below the preview window in the Title Inspector window.

-Changing the color or opacity, of your text, or adding blur to the text, are also options you can access from the Title Inspector window.
+Changing the color or opacity of your text, or adding blur to the text, are also options you can access from the Title Inspector window.